 Deputy fired after video shows him slamming suspect's head into SUV

-PLATTENVILLE - A deputy was fired after video showed him roughing up a man in custody.
+PLATTENVILLE - A deputy was fired after video showed him roughing up a man being taken into custody.

 Assumption Parish Sheriff Leland Falcon confirmed to WBRZ that the deputy seen in the video had been terminated from the department Thursday morning.
 The sheriff said the incident is being turned over to the district attorney's office, which will decide whether to pursue criminal charges.